nasa/astrobee/management/executive/teleop_tool.md

 ### Reset Bias

 This flag is used to reset the bias.
-We encode gravity in our bias so if you launch the simulator with a world different than the previous world, you will have to reset the bias.
-To do this, run:

-    rosrun executive teleop_tool -reset_bias

-### Reset Bias

-This flag is used to reset the bias.
-We encode gravity in our bias so if you launch the simulator with a world different than the previous world, you will have to reset the bias.
 To do this, run:

     rosrun executive teleop_tool -reset_bias